 - To start the Incognito mode on Chrome, click the Menu button in the top right corner and choose New incognito window from the menu.

 - Alternatively, you can just press Ctrl+ Shift + N to open a new incognito window.

 - After doing that, check if the problem is resolved.
 If the error message doesn’t occur while using Incognito mode, it’s possible that one of your extensions is causing this issue.

-- Click the Menu button in the top right corner and choose More tools > Extensions.
+- Click the Menu button in the top right corner and choose More tools and select Extensions.

-- A list of extensions will now appear.
-To disable an extension, uncheck Enabled checkbox on the right.
+- To disable an extension, uncheck Enabled checkbox on the right.
 Repeat this step for all available extensions.

 Several users reported that the Rocket Tab extension was causing this issue on their PC.
 If you have this extension installed, we strongly suggest you disable it or delete it and check if that solves the problem.